natcap/invest/CONTRIBUTING.md

 Any code you contribute to InVEST will fall under the same license as InVEST.
 Please read the [InVEST Contributor License Agreement](https://vpejnqubjf.us-east-2.awsapprunner.com/) and, if you agree to the terms, sign it.
 If you do not sign the Contributor License Agreement, you will not be able to contribute code to InVEST.

 ### Finding Open Issues
 1. Browse the [InVEST Open Issues on GitHub](https://github.com/natcap/invest/issues).
-You may wish to search by keyword and/or filter by label, such as the “good first issue” label.
+You may wish to search by keyword and/or filter by label, such as the `good first issue` label.
 2. When you find something you want to work on, comment on the issue to let us know you’re interested in working on it.
 3. Wait for a member of the NatCap team to respond.
 One of the following will happen:
     1. If it’s OK for you to work on the issue, a member of the NatCap team will let you know (in a comment on the issue) and assign the issue to you.
 Proceed to step 4.